AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

 ``return`` - dashboard to return to after the timeout has elapsed.
 ``sticky`` - whether or not to return to the original dashboard after it has been clicked on.
 The default behavior (``sticky=0``) is to remain on the new dashboard if clicked and return to the original otherwise.
 With ``sticky=```, clicking the dashboard will extend the amount of time, but it will return to the original dashboard after a period of inactivity equal to ``timeout``.
 ``deviceid``: If set, only the device(s) which has the same deviceid will navigate.
-Each device can either auto-generate a ID or it can be set using the deviceid widget.
-"Device" is a combination of machine+browser, so a computer+firefox could be one device, while the same computer+safari can be another.
-``dashid``: If set, all devices currently on a dashboard which the title contains the substring defined by dashid will navigate. ex: if dashid is set to "kichen", it will match devices which are on "kitchen lights", "kitchen sensors", "ipad - kitchen", etc.
+``dashid``: If set, all devices currently on a dashboard which the title contains the substring defined by dashid will navigate.

 Namespaces
 ----------